-Life is full of emotional problems.
-However, I’ve discovered that the story I tell myself about the problem is what makes the difference between staying stuck and moving forward.
+I’ve discovered that the story you tell yourself about emotional problems is what makes the difference between staying stuck and moving forward.

 What do I mean?